 Allan R. Scott, conductor

 Music Director, Helena Symphony Orchestra & Chorale

 Managed by Athlone Artists

 Saturday, 8 May 2021

-Mr. Morales has been invited to serve as principal clarinet for the world’s leading orchestras, including the New York Philharmonic, Chicago Symphony Orchestra, and Berlin Philharmonic.
+Mr. Morales has been asked to perform as principal clarinet with the New York Philharmonic, the Chicago Symphony Orchestra, and, at the invitation of Sir Simon Rattle, with the Berlin Philharmonic.
 An active chamber musician, he has performed at the Santa Fe Chamber Music Festival, the Philadelphia Chamber Music Society, the Seattle Chamber Music Summer Festival, and with the Chamber Music Society of Lincoln Center.
-Mr. Morales’ debut solo recording, French Portraits, is available on the Boston Records label, and his recent recordings include performances with the Kalichstein-Laredo-Robinson Trio, a Latin Grammy-nominated release with the Pacifica Quartet, and Mozart’s Clarinet Concerto with the Mito Chamber Orchestra (Japan).
+Mr. Morales’ debut solo recording, French Portraits, is available on the Boston Records label, and his recent recordings include performances with the Kalichstein-Laredo-Robinson Trio, a Latin Grammy-nominated release with the Pacifica Quartet, and the Mozart Concerto with the Mito Chamber Orchestra (Japan).

 Entering his nineteenth season as Music Director of the Southeastern Pennsylvania Symphony Orchestra, Maestro Allan R. Scott has been noted as one of North America’s most dynamic young figures in symphonic music and opera.
 He is widely recognized for his innovative approach to programming, dynamic vision, and ability to elicit top-notch performances from musicians.